kzish/Globelisebackend/user-management-microservice/API.md

 eor_admin
 ```

-For any error responses not listed here, the response body is not consistent.
-Assume that the body is either `text/plain` or nonexistent.
+For any error responses not listed here, assume that the body is either `text/plain` or nonexistent.

 [[_TOC_]]